-Intelligent public records parser

-Background:
+Background

-HireRight parses information from HTML/XML content scraped from various public record web sites as part of criminal background screening.
-Most of the sites have the key attributes representing criminal records are available but positioned in a different location and possibly different terms for the same attribute.
-For instance, the "Offense Date" could be represented as "offenseDate", "offensedt", "offDate" in the HTML/XML content.
+HireRight scrapes various public record web sites as part of criminal background screening to capture criminal records of candidates.
+Most of the sites have the key attributes representing criminal records, but they are often positioned on the website differently and with different vocabulary for the same attribute.
+This requires HireRight to build custom mapping and scraper for each public record website.
+For instance, the "Offense Date" could be represented as "offenseDate", "offensedt", "offDate" in different public record websites.

-If there is an intelligent way to reliably parse the relevant attributes and validate the contents irrespective of structure of the website, it will minimize or even eliminate manual parsing.
+If there is an intelligent way to reliably parse the relevant attributes and validate the contents irrespective of the structure of the website, it will minimize or even eliminate manual parsing.

-Challenge:
+Challenge

-Build an intelligent parser that learns to extract key criminal record atrributes from known public record websites such that it can parse a new public record website with no training.
+Build an intelligent parser that learns to extract key criminal record attributes from known set of public record websites such that resulting solution can automatically parse any new public record website without explicit mapping/training.

-Data set:
+Data set

+HireRight will provide a list of websites for the teams to generate a training dataset.
+The dataset typically has the following attributes.
+Teams could write crawlers to generate the data set by searching for commonly used names.
+The below table provides the schema for the dataset.
-Each criminal record can have one or more cases.

-Each case can have one or more charges.
+Note: Each criminal record can have one or more cases, and each case can have one or more charges.